a129rn/two-number-calculator/README.md

 # Two Number Calculator
-Works with the four basic operations: addition, subtraction, multiplication, and division.
+A two number calculator that works with the four basic operations: addition, subtraction, multiplication, and division. a129rn.github.io/two-number-calculator